 Spearmint and peppermint essential oil contain the following chemical components in different concentrations: menthol, menthone, limonene, bata-pinene,1,8-cineole, and beta-caryophyllene.

-Peppermint VS Spearmint Health Benefits
+Peppermint vs. Spearmint Health Benefits

 Both spearmint and peppermint have medicinal benefits.
 The methanol content can help in alleviating symptoms such as toothache, muscle pain, cramps, indigestion, nausea, gas, and sore throat.

-The mints are also used in aromatherapy to aid in relaxing muscles and to calm the nervous system.
+The mints are also used in aromatherapy to aid in relaxing muscles and calming the nervous system.
 Both are antifungal, antioxidant, and anti-inflammatory.

 Some research studies indicate that spearmint can help to alleviate or manage hirsutism.
-Hirsutism is a condition in women that results in excessive growth of hair on the face, chest, and stomach.
+Hirsutism is a condition in women that results in excessive hair growth on the face, chest, and stomach.

-Precautions for Using Peppermint
+Precautions For Using Peppermint

 Some people are allergic to peppermint due to its high ethanol content.
 Such people may experience sore throat, throat irritation, or itchy skin when they consume or apply peppermint.

 It is also not recommended for use by people with pre-existing health conditions such as hiatus hernia, gastroesophageal reflux disease (GERD), or diabetes.

-Peppermint is also contraindicated for use alongside medication such as Pepcid, cyclosporine, low blood sugar, and diabetes drugs, hypertension drugs, and drugs metabolized in the liver.
+Peppermint is also contraindicated for use alongside medication such as Pepcid, cyclosporine, low blood sugar, diabetes drugs, hypertension drugs, and drugs metabolized in the liver.

-Peppermint VS Spearmint Nutritional Facts
+Peppermint vs. Spearmint Nutritional Facts

 Both spearmint and peppermint are rich in a wide range of micronutrients, but the specific amounts vary between the different types of mints.

-How to Grow, Care, And Maintain Peppermint VS Spearmint
+How To Grow, Care, And Maintain Peppermint vs. Spearmint

 Peppermint, however, is a bit more delicate to grow and care for.
 It requires more moisture than spearmint.
 It also thrives better in full sun exposure.